 Ideate Sticky for Revit FAQ

 A better question is: If I create a Sticky from my One Drive, can my team read that file when they use Sticky?
 The answer is no. One Drive, unlike Dropbox or other cloud storage solutions, requires a relative [username] path and therefore it is not a great option for teams using Sticky.
-Ideate Sticky will work with a network path (on your company domain) or with Dropbox (must use the same path to storage folders, e.g. C:/Dropbox).
+Ideate Sticky will work with a network path (on your company domain) or with Dropbox (all users must use the same path to storage folders, e.g. C:/Dropbox).